TuyaInc/tuyasmart_home_android_sdk_doc/en/resource/Device.md

 **[Notes]**

 - For the device control, the data must be initialized first; namely, TuyaHomeSdk.newHomeInstance(homeId).getHomeDetail(ITuyaHomeResultCallback callback) must be invoked first.
-- Introduction to schema dp data [see related concepts of function points for details][3]

 ![pastedGraphic.png](images/pastedGraphic-1064908.png)